DeepSeek's open-source week

 async_finish=False, return_recv_hook=True)

-# NOTES: the actual tensor will not be received only if you call `hook()`,
+# NOTES: the actual tensor is received only after calling `hook()`,

 # it is useful for double-batch overlapping, but without any SM occupation